-The 1860 Federal census shows the Jones family still in Fremont County but without Samuel’s father, William.
-It is unclear whether William died or whether he and Sally were divorced.
-The Fremont County marriage records, however, show that Samuel’s mother had married Thomas Pierce on 5 September 1859, and the census lists an unnamed infant in the household, who is shown in later records to be Samuel’s half-brother Charles Pierce.
+The 1860 Federal census, accordingly, shows the Jones family still in Fremont County but without Samuel’s father, William.
+The Fremont County marriage records show that Samuel’s mother had married Thomas Pierce on 5 September 1859, and the census lists an unnamed infant in the household, who is shown in later records to be Samuel’s half-brother Charles Pierce.
 Nevertheless, Samuel’s mother still showed her name as Jones in this census and in subsequent censuses.

 The 1870 census showed 15-year-old Samuel still in his mother’s household in Fremont County, Iowa, but the family apparently moved back to Macon County, Illinois, soon after that.
 Samuel’s sister Elizabeth was married there in 1875, and Samuel himself married Elizabeth Jane Sheppard (or Shepherd) in Macon County on 4 August 1878.
 She had been born in Macon County on 20 September 1861 (or 1860?),1 the daughter of William Riley Sheppard and Anna Margaret (Jacobs) Sheppard.